Life Drawing

 I Nose A Lot About Animals

 Are you good at solving animal riddles?
 I have many riddles to give, maybe you can solve them, maybe I’ll trick you.
-I will give you clues one at a time.
-When you think you've discovered the animal's name, don't say it out loud!
-I’ll have you give me a sign you know, and we'll wait for everyone before we see who's right.
+Each riddle will have clues about an animal's food, color, adaptation and other things.
+I will read one riddle at a time.
+When you think you've figured out the animal's name, don't say it out loud - just put your finger on your nose!
+When everyone ready, we learn the animal's name.

 Silent Sharing Nature Walk

 Once we begin this nature hike, we will not speak or make any vocal sounds.
 You will be immersed into the sounds and sights around us as we walk a trail.
 We can share observations with each other, but only by showing others without words or sounds.
-I'm sure you will find you will begin to hear the wildlife, the trees, and the wind have a lot worth listening to.
+I'm sure you will find you will begin to hear the wildlife, the trees, maybe wind or water, in ways you haven't before.

 Webbing of Life